-Notable jazz critic and historian Gary Giddins affirms, “Allyson coolly stakes her claim.
-She brings a timbre that is part ice and part grain…incisive, original, and emotionally convincing.”
+Listen to the legendary jazz critic Gary Giddins in The Village Voice: “Allyson coolly stakes her claim.
+She brings a timbre that is part ice and part grain — incisive, original, and emotionally convincing.”

 What Other People Have Been Saying...

 “…utter musical fearlessness….a complete artist — one of the jazz world’s finest…” — New York Times

 “If there’s a choir in heaven, someday the exquisite vocalist Karrin Allyson will lead it.
 She’s such an otherworldly talent that the creator probably already has her on heavy rotation.” -Houston Press